-Addfield supplied seven GM1300 incinerators to the WFP and a GM250, GM750HB, GM1300HB and GM2000 incinerator was supplied to MSF.
+Addfield supplied seven GM1300 incinerators to the WFP, and a GM250, GM750HB, GM1300HB and GM2000 incinerator was supplied to MSF.
 The GM series is specifically designed for medical waste, particularly when needed for bulk disposal waste management.
-Such waste includes surgical dressings, bed linen, mattresses, sharps etc, and other high volume category 0-2 medical waste.
+Such waste includes surgical dressings, bed linen, mattresses, sharps etc., and other high-volume categories 0-2 medical waste.

 Fitting into the plan

-The MSF representative contacted Addfield to update our team of the progress made and thank Addfield for the extensive advice was given, during which they mentioned recommending our machines to other aid agencies since they were so impressed with both the products and service provided.
+The MSF representative contacted Addfield to update our team on the progress made and thank Addfield for the extensive advice that was given, during which they mentioned recommending our machines to other aid agencies since they were so impressed with both the products and service provided.

 Advantages of using Addfield incinerators

-Addfield researched contracts that were linked to this issue and won the tender to support WFP with their fight against the disease.
+Addfield researched contracts that were linked to this issue and won the tender to support WFP in its fight against the disease.